-When it comes to content strategy in Nigeria, one of the biggest paradox you’ll find is that non entertainment content is selling far less than entertainment based content.
+One of the biggest paradox when it comes to content strategy in Nigeria and most parts of Africa, is that non entertainment content is increasingly selling far less than entertainment based content.

 Have you ever asked yourself why this is so?